Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/BTCRR.rst

 bt_engine (bt_engine.hpp)
 =======================

-The code is an implementation of the Cox, Ross, & Rubinstein (CRR) method and is template to accept different data types (float/double).
+The code is an implementation of the Cox, Ross, and Rubinstein (CRR) method and is template to accept different data types (float/double).
 It uses standard C++ and allows the code to be easily used in a software only environment by swapping to the standard math namespace.

 The implementation is broken into a number of steps:

-- Calculation of the option at each final node i.e. at the time of expiration
+- Calculation of the option at each final node, that is, at the time of expiration
 - Sequential calculation of the option value at each preceding node (working backwards through the tree towards the valuation)
 - Calculation of the early exercise (in the case of the American option only) at each stage.

-There are some optimizations to the algorithm for the FPGA to allow for parallelization, i.e to obtain an II value of 1 for each loop; the generated report shows:
+There are some optimizations to the algorithm for the FPGA to allow for parallelization,that is, to obtain an II value of one for each loop; the generated report shows:

 Pipelining function 'pow_generic<double>'.
 Pipelining result : Target II = 1, Final II = 1, Depth = 89.